Nail-Ismagilov/Kesha/README.md

 - Clickable dog names open their folders
 - Dark mode and theming support
 - Emoji and improved visual feedback
+- Improved readability with white text and light tag colors for all output

 ## Requirements
 - Python 3.7+